-Fans of Looking Glass Studios' classic stealth game Thief are still making new missions for it (I'm playing one called The Sound of a Burrick in a Room from 2018, and it's pretty good!) as well as missions for Thief 2 and the free standalone Dark Mod.
+Fans of Looking Glass Studios' classic stealth game Thief have continued making new missions for it (I'm partial to The Sound of a Burrick in a Room), as well as for Thief 2 and the free standalone Dark Mod.
 But the other classic 1990s immersive sim Looking Glass worked on, System Shock 2, has received less love from modders, despite being one of the most beloved PC games of all time.
 Only a handful of fan missions exist for System Shock 2, but a few in particular made by modder Christine Schneider are worth playing.
 Schneider's four-part series makes the bold choice to continue the story of System Shock 2 beyond its ending.

 Then there's the post-credits stinger.
 Tommy and Rebecca, two characters only glimpsed through glass or heard via audiologs until this point, have escaped on a lifepod.
 In this final scene it's revealed that Rebecca has somehow been possessed by Shodan, which is demonstrated by her hair turning into wild electrical cables.
 It's a real THE END… OR IS IT? kind of finale.